wednesday-solutions/ecs-appmesh-config/README.md

 - Amount of memory allocated for each task or pod (1 GB)
 - Amount of ephemeral storage allocated for Amazon ECS (20 GB) **(the first 20 GB are at no additional charge, you only pay for any additional storage that you configure for the Task)**

 Since we are running 3 services and 1 task in each service, the number of tasks is 3.
-Out of 3 services, 2 services contain an application, i.e., service1v1 (stable version) and service1v2 (latest build), and 1 service is responsible for running the AWS App Mesh Virtual Gateway Envoy proxy.
+Out of 3 services, 2 services contain an application, i.e service1v1 (stable version) and service1v2 (latest build), and 1 service is responsible for running the AWS App Mesh Virtual Gateway Envoy proxy.
 Therefore, the cost of running these services is around **56.79 USD/month** and **681.48 USD/year**, which includes upfront costs.

 Note: **The cost of running these services may vary from region to region.**